Save BIG with our grill package deals!

 All sizes in-stock, assembled, and ready for immediate pickup or delivery.
-FREE assembly on all grills.
-White Glove Delivery available.
+FREE Professional Assembly on All Grills.
+White Glove Delivery Available.

 We’re a Big Green Egg Authorized PLATINUM dealer!
 That means the best selection and prices!

 Adam Perry Lang Big Green Egg TURKEY Recipe

 Adapted from Adam Perry Lang’s "Serious Barbecue: Smoke, Char, Baste & Brush Your Way to Great Outdoor Cooking."

 “One Thanksgiving a while back, I told my family that I was going to barbeque our turkey, and they insisted I roast a back-up in the oven, in case they didn’t like it.
 But surprise, surprise, the smoke-blasted turkey was a tremendous hit, both that night and in a phenomenal turkey salad the next day.”Adam Perry Lang

 Tip: This method works beautifully with a smaller bird and even one that weighs up to 25 pounds.

 ½ cup kosher salt